vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </div>

-The search returned 1352 documents, that is because the popularity is capped at 100 and several tracks share the same unique value.
+The search returned 1352 documents, that is because the popularity is capped at 100 and several tracks share the same unique value of 100.
 The `hitLimit` annotation for the `range` operator only specifies the lower bound, the search might return more, like in this case.
 Let us double check how many documents have the popularity equal to 100: